 You can pretty much stop right here if you want!
 Or, additionally.

 Grab your tape and measure the base.
-Gum Tips can have two different sizes: usually around 7 cm (on the 10 rib version) or around 9 cm (on the 8 rib version).
+Gum Tips can have two different sizes: usually around 7 cm (on the 10 rib version) or around 9 to 10 cm (on the 8 rib version).
 The Lily vase is bigger, in fact it nudges itself into the size qualification for a Funeral vase, being around 12 cm across the base.

 The information below is courtesy of John and Margaret McGrath, originally published in NetworK #25, 2000.